Photosynthesis/Wordpress-Theme/README.md

 migrating to use Elm + REST & will possibly redesign various pages.
 We may slowly migrate to a Haskell/Servant backend.

-Right now only the Directory List pages use Elm.
+Right now only the Directory List pages & our Wholesale Order Form use Elm.

 ```